5 Steps to Hiring an Awesome Virtual Assistant

 Insurance – As a minimum, you should expect to see public liability.
 I also hold professional indemnity insurance.

 Contract - the VA should have a contract in place that you would be expected to sign before work commences.

 Data Protection/GDPR – are they registered with the ICO (Information Commissioners Office)?

 Policies – worth checking so you can see how the VA operates their business

 Memberships and Qualifications – Most VA’s have an 'About Me' section.
 This should give you confidence that they are experienced, professional and credible, but also allows you to gain insight into them as an individual.
 You may be surprised how close you end up working with a VA, so it helps if you have some affinity between you

 Accreditations – some tasks may require further regulatory compliance.
 Basic Book Keeping tasks may seem straightforward to outsource, but there is UK legislation around this.
 Click here for UK Government guidance

-And please do remember that we're not fairy godmothers.
-Virtual Assistants can do a lot but we're not here to make your business a success, we're here to assist you in making your business a success.
+And please do remember, as I said before, we're not fairy godmothers.
+Excellent Virtual Assistants can do a lot, but we're not here to make your business a success, we're here to assist you in making your business a success.